equk/torjail/README.md

 ## changes 23/02/2016

     The script now runs a completely clean version of tor in tmpfs every time it is run.
-It also cleansup anything left on closing torbrowser.
+    It also cleans up anything left on closing torbrowser.
     If it crashes, there is a check which cleans up anything left over.

 ## variables